DrivenAllianceStream/drivenalliancestream.github.io/_posts/2015-03-24-TheValueOfTechnicalPractices.md

 I started answering him and it turned into something I wanted to say a bit more publicly.
 Much of which Danie is already well aware of, but it gives me a chance to stand on my soapbox, so here goes...

 #### Danie's Note

+**EDIT: Danie pointed out to me that I misunderstood his original email - this is not something he wrote, but something Dave Rooney said to Ron Jeffries on the [XP mailing list](https://groups.yahoo.com/neo/groups/extremeprogramming/conversations/messages/159310).**

 *Just as a possibly encouraging data point for you, I've had three different companies tell me that they're having a tough time keeping up with the demand for "technical coaches".
 That would be the people who know the